zsparal/api-documentation/source/reference/v2/payments-api/update-payment.rst

           :required: false

      - The URL your customer will be redirected to after the payment process.

-       It could make sense for the ``redirectUrl`` to contain a unique identifier – like your order ID – so you can show the right page referencing the order when your customer returns.

        .. note::
           Updating this field is only possible when the payment is not yet finalized.